cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

-2. To make extraction possible, each game needs to know which other game takes place before it in the FIFO, and which after.
-The right place to store this double link information is `StoredGame`.
-Thus, you add them to the game's Protobuf declaration:
+2. To make extraction possible, each game must know which other game takes place before it in the FIFO, and which after.
+Store this double link information in `StoredGame`.
+Add them to the game's Protobuf declaration:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/00e81bf/proto/checkers/stored_game.proto#L16-L17]
     message StoredGame {